 When deciding to buy a car, there are a lot of factors to consider.
 While price and aesthetics are important, safety should be a car shopper’s biggest concern.
 This is particularly true in light of the fact that 2014 was the worst year on record for car product recalls.
-2014 saw major car companies recalling millions of cars due to airbag malfunctions, poor seatbelt designs, ignition switch issues, and more.
+2014 saw major car companies recalling millions of cars due to airbag malfunctions, poor seatbelt designs, ignition switch issues, flat tire, and more.
 If you are in the market for a new car, particularly a used car, be sure you understand what obligations fall on the seller, and what risks the consumer is taking when purchasing a vehicle from a third party.

 Product Recalls in the Automotive Industry

 According to federal law, used car companies are not required to repair or even notify purchasers of product recalls that may affect the vehicles that are being sold on their lots.
 This places the burden entirely on the consumer to determine the safety of the vehicle they are purchasing.
 This task can be completed by utilizing commercial services such as CarFax or free services available through the car manufacturers themselves, though there is still the question of whether these known defects should be repaired before the vehicle is resold.

 Manufacturers, distributors, and even retailers have certain legal duties to the general public.
 If they place a product into the public’s hands, they warrant that it is reasonably safe for use in a prescribed manner and that it will not cause unreasonable harm.
 These companies must provide adequate warnings to consumers (consider: choking hazards for small child; flammability concerns for oven mitts; products made in a factory with peanuts) in order to fulfill their legal duty.